rs301378/WebScraper-for-text-review/README.md

 Link:-

 ## Overview
 This is a simple reivew scraper Flask app.
-This app simply scrap the reviews from flipkart site which include product, customer name, rating, Comment headings and comments.
+This app simply scrap the reviews from flipkart site which include product, customer name, rating, Comment headings or comments and save that data into a `.csv` file.
 ## Technical Aspect

 ## Installation